TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 At this point, :mod:`optparse` detects that a previously-added option is already using the ``-n`` option string.
-Since ``conflict_handler`` is ``"resolve"``, it resolves the situation by removing ``-n`` from the earlier option's list of option strings.
+Since ``conflict_handler`` is ``"resolve"``, it resolves the situation by removing ``-n`` kutoka the earlier option's list of option strings.
 Now ``--dry-run`` is the only way for the user to activate that option.
 If the user asks for help, the help message will reflect that::